101 NYC Engagement Photo Locations

 56. Metropolitan Museum Of Art

-The Metropolitan Museum of Art is a great location for engagement photos.
+The Metropolitan Museum of Art is an excellent location for engagement photos.
 Especially on a rainy day.
-There is no flash photography allowed, but you can definitely find some nice pockets of the museum areas for pictures!
+No flash photography is allowed, but you can find some nice pockets of the museum areas for pictures!

 57. Columbia University

 Sometimes I have couples who attended University at Columbia.
 They like to go there and take some engagement photos.
-We always find some nice locations within the campus!
+We always find nice locations on campus!

 58. Columbia University Law Library